a1amit/Hackathon/README.md

 - **Graceful Shutdown**: The server and client rely on `KeyboardInterrupt` (Ctrl+C).
 A more formal shutdown approach or signal handling could be implemented.

 ---

-## License

-*(Optional)* Include a license if you’re open-sourcing your project, for example:

-> This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### Enjoy using and experimenting with the Network Speed Test!
-If you have any questions or issues, please open an issue on the repo or reach out to the contributors.